CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02c2-Teams-Ex1.md

 If you don't already have a Webex Teams (formerly Cisco Spark) account, then the first thing to do is sign up for a free account.
-If you already have an account and are confident in your ability to log in to it, then please skip to Step 2: Obtaining Your Webex Teams API Access Token
+If you already have an account and are confident in your ability to log in to it, then please skip to Step 2: Obtaining Your Webex Teams API Access Token.

+Registering for a Webex Teams is free.
+However, you will need access to the email account that you register with to complete the account verification steps later in this lab.
+If you cannot do so, then please ask a proctor for assistance and we can provide you with a temporary demo account.

 1. Navigate to [Webex Teams Web Login](https://teams.webex.com/): `https://teams.webex.com/` to create your account.